JeuJeus/weathersensors/README.md

 ## Easter Eggs
 There are no Easter Eggs in our Code.
-We are serious programmers like Kazuhisa Hashimoto from Konami.
+We are serious programmers like Kazuhisa Hashimoto from Julius Figge Enterprises.

 ## Build Status: